 Tight hamstrings are common from sitting.
 This gentle yoga sequence lengthens the backs of your legs.

-Supported Forward Fold (Pashimottanasana Variation)
+Supported Forward Fold (Paschimottanasana Variation)

 Benefit: Stretches hamstrings, calves, and spine; calms the mind.